 Lie down on your right side.
 Put your left hand on the left ankle while stretching your right leg.
 Hold your butt tight and pull your left ankle towards the butt and slightly extend the leg.
 Hold this position.
 Change the leg.

 Do not do it if your knee starts hurting.
 The old-school quad stretch that’s done while standing can also be performed, but it isn’t as useful as this one.

 The Piriformis Stretch

-The best cure for pririformis syndrome.
-It stretches the pririformis muscle in the butt causing spasm and pain sometimes extending up to the sciatic nerve in some cases.
+The best cure for piriformis syndrome.
+It stretches the piriformis muscle in the butt causing spasm and pain sometimes extending up to the sciatic nerve in some cases.

-The patient may feel numbness and tingling in these parts.
+The patient may feel numbness and tingle in these parts.
 The piriformis stretch can be carried out in two ways.
-First method – lie down on a hard floor with your back and feet pressed against the floor and knees bent.
+The first method – lie down on a hard floor with your back and feet pressed against the floor and your knees bent.
 Now, grab one of the knees and press it against the chest towards the opposite shoulder.